Fractional Crystallization Process: A Detailed Explanation

 5. Isolation

 Filter or decant the liquid to separate the formed crystals from the remaining solution.
-This liquid may contain some impurities and the substance with higher solubility.
+This liquid may contain some impurities and a substance with higher solubility.

 6. Repetition